Malik Shakeel Awan: Candidate as a Member of the Provincial Assembly of Punjab (2018–present)

 He ran for the seat of the Provincial Assembly of the Punjab from constituency PP-18 (Rawalpindi- XIII) as a candidate of PML-N in the 2018 general election.
 He received 33,114 votes but was unsuccessful and lost the seat to Ejaz Khan by 10,907 votes.
 Reportedly, the election results were delayed for two hours and as of 18 September 2022 the results still remain disputed.

 Afterwards, not only the Pakistan Muslim League Nawaz candidates and leaders but also the Pakistan People's Party's candidates and leaders claimed that their monitors in many voting centres had not received the official notifications of the precinct's results, but instead got hand-written tallies that they could not verify.
 "It is a sheer rigging.
 The way the people's mandate has blatantly been insulted, it is intolerable," Shehbaz Sharif told a news conference as the counting continued.

 2022 Election Campaign

-He was appointed to campaign for Pakistan Muslim League Nawaz in the constituency of PP-7 by-election Supplementary vote, after the Supreme Court of Pakistan had unseated 25 Members of the Provincial Assembly of Punjab from Pakistan Tehreek-e-Insaaf after they had switched Parties and had changed votes to Pakistan Muslim League (N) during the no-confidence motion against Imran Khan.
+He was appointed to campaign for Pakistan Muslim League Nawaz in the constituency of PP-7 Supplementary vote, after the Supreme Court of Pakistan had unseated 25 Members of the Provincial Assembly of Punjab from Pakistan Tehreek-e-Insaaf after they had switched Parties and had changed votes to Pakistan Muslim League (N) during the no-confidence motion against Imran Khan.
 Malik Shakeel Awan also led many rallies and as of 19 July, he was successful in his campaign and PMLN had won the seat in PP-7, being the only 2 seats who won.

 The Opposition arose after the election results had been announced and had asked for a re-count.
 The Election Committee of Pakistan refused to their proposition and had given the statement that the results were indeed validated.